Reconstruct a Delegation Chain

 pnpm exec drs verify evidence.json

-Step 3: Read the full audit trail
+Step 3: Read the audit trail

 pnpm exec drs audit evidence.json